on the records

 The Singles - The First Ten Years, release November 8, 1982

-The very last release from ABBA as active group.
+The very last release from ABBA as active group by that time.
 This double official compilation album contained 23 songs.
 Two of them were new, recorded in the summer of 1982 the other 21 the biggest ABBA hits.
 Totally 4 new songs would be released on two new singles in 1982 and in the beginning of 1983.

 The Day Before You Came/Cassandra